 Talad Lot Fai (The Train Market) – A wonderful recent addition to Bangkok’s night market scene is the Talad Lot Fai, or ‘Train Market’, which sells tons of unusual Thai antiques, Thai kitsch from the 70s and 80s, Thai t shirts and clothing, snacks and candy, even old car parts and radios.

-Talad Lot Fai (pronounced Ta-laad Lot Fye, in case you have to ask) is open on Saturday and Sunday evenings from 5pm to 1am (go after 7pm for all the stalls to be open).
+Talad Lot Fai (pronounced Ta-laad Lot Fye, in case you have to ask) is open on Thursday – Sunday from around 5:00 pm – 1:00 am.

 Siam Square – If you’re looking for cheap souvenirs for a teenager or young adult, Siam Square in downtown Bangkok is the place to go.